frederic-perez/AmE-dictionary/data/idioms.md

 __all things considered__ :two::hammer:
 __all too often__ Too frequently. _We see this problem all too often._
 __all-out war__ Unrestricted fighting or conflict.
 This phrase can be used literally or hyperbolically. _I fear that an invasion will lead to all-out war._ _It is all-out war right now for that empty corner office._
+__all-out__ Taking, requiring, or using all of one’s effort or resources toward something; complete, total, or all-encompassing. _I’ve been stuck in this cubicle for years now.
+I’m ready for an all-out adventure somewhere!_
 __all-you-can-eat__
 __all’s well that ends well__ _prov_ A positive ending can overshadow any problems that may have preceded it.
 Although this phrase is the title of a Shakespeare play, it likely predates it. _Hey, we’re not fighting anymore, and that’s all that matters.
 All’s well that ends well._
 __alter ego__
 __amateur hour__ :two: A result, activity, task, or situation characterized by unprofessional, talentless, or careless performance(s).
 The term likely originates from or refers to _The Original Amateur Hour_, a radio and television talent program in the US that ran from the 1930s through the 1970s.
 Primarily heard in US. _I expected a better performance from our team today.
 Was it amateur hour today, or what?_
-__amirite__ A comical way of writing “am I right,” an interjection used to foster agreement or stimulate further conversation. _He’s a fool, amirite?_
+__amirite__ :two: A comical way of writing “am I right,” an interjection used to foster agreement or stimulate further conversation. _He’s a fool, amirite?_
 __amount to nothing__ :two: To result in no tangible or appreciable difference.
 __amount to something__
 __amount to__ :six::hammer: